Oscar-Gil-Data/ADS-599B/README.md

 ## Streamlit Webapp
 For end user application for prediction of ELPAC score level, the Streamlit webapp can be accessed at the following link:

-<a href="https://oscarg-datasci-ads-599b-streamlitelpac-app-obqftk.streamlit.app/">Prediction of ELPAC Levels App<a>
+<a href="https://oscarg-datasci-ads-599b-streamlitelpac-app-obqftk.streamlit.app/" target="_blank">Prediction of ELPAC Levels App<a>